coreancutie/Deduper-coreancutie/part1.md

 ```
 def position_pos(column_4, column_6):

-    '''Given the the left most position (column 4 from SAM) and the CIGAR string (column 6 SAM), I account for soft clipping if presnet and return the 5' start of read'''
+    '''Given the the left most position (column 4 from SAM) and the CIGAR string (column 6 SAM), I account for soft clipping if present and return the 5' start of read'''

     soft_clip = 0